wavefrontHQ/docs/integrations/openshift.md

 This page contains the Installation and Configuration steps for full-stack monitoring of OpenShift clusters using Wavefront Helm Chart.

-### Install and Configure Wavefront Operator on OpenShift Enterprise 3.x

-The Wavefront Collector supports monitoring of OpenShift clusters:
-  * To monitor OpenShift Origin 3.9 follow the steps in [Installation and Configuration on OpenShift](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/docs/openshift.md).
-  * To monitor OpenShift Enterprise 3.11 follow the steps in [Installation and Configuration of Wavefront Collector Operator on OpenShift](https://github.com/wavefronthq/wavefront-kubernetes-collector/tree/master/docs/openshift-operator.md)

 ### Install and Configure Wavefront Helm Chart on OpenShift Enterprise 4.x

 This page contains the Installation and Configuration steps for full-stack monitoring of OpenShift clusters using Wavefront Helm Chart.